permaweb/ao/loader/README.md

 [`ao` Loader workflow](https://github.com/permaweb/ao/actions/workflows/loader.yml)
 and click the `Run Workflow` button.
 Provide the semver compatible version you would like to bump to, and then click `Run Workflow`.
-This will trigger a Workflow Dispatch that will bump the version is the manifest files, build the module, and finally publish it to NPM
+This will trigger a Workflow Dispatch that will bump the version of the manifest files, build the module, and finally publish it to NPM